janeshsutharios/TechBlogs/docs/iOS/Design-Patterns-In-Swift/Structural-Patterns.md

 * `UIView` uses a `CALayer` underneath → a form of **bridge** between visual abstraction and rendering engine.
 * `NSURLSession` is an abstraction that can delegate network behavior to different `URLProtocol` implementations.
 * In SwiftUI, `View` is protocol-based but rendering is handled separately by the system — another subtle bridge.

-Got it — here’s your **🌿 Composite Pattern** explanation in clean, GitHub-ready markdown.

 ---

 ## 🌿 Composite (Structural)